mconour/emoji-matcher/README.md

 Please make sure you have a basic understanding of React and how to set up a React application before using this code.

-Enjoy playing Emoji Matcher 🎉

 ### Try It Out

-You can play Emoji Matcher by visiting the following link:
+Enjoy playing Emoji Matcher 🎉 by visiting the following link:

 [Play Emoji Matcher](https://mconour.github.io/emoji-matcher/)